SerhiiBabanov/pottery-api/README.md

 # Pottery API

-This is the API for the Pottery Store project.
-It's built with Java, Spring Boot, Kotlin, Gradle, and SQL.
+The pottery-api project is a microservices-based application for a Pottery Store.
+It's built using Java, Spring Boot, Gradle, and SQL.

 ## Services